Choosing The Right Hair Surgeon & Clinic

 Our first piece of advice when choosing the right hair surgeon or clinic is to research.
 Don’t be rushed into making a decision without taking the time to study cases of patients who have gone through the procedure already, or by talking to them and getting other surgeons’ opinions.

 Independent Hair loss sites and forums such as Hair Transplant Network and Hairloss Experiences are a great way to do this: they give you the opportunity to talk to people who have actually been through the surgery and been patients themselves.

 We had a potential candidate for surgery approach us here at the Farjo Hair Institute but, as with all our patients, we advised him to take the time to research different aspects of the procedure for himself.

 On our advice, he went away and thought carefully about having a hair transplant.
-He spoke with a large number of patients who had undergone the procedure at clinics who perform the surgery all over the world.
+He spoke with a large number of patients who had undergone the procedure at clinics that perform the surgery all over the world.
 Some of them we put in contact with him, while others he found on the internet forums and discussion groups.
-I was delighted when we received his email saying that after completing extensive research, and receiving glowing reviews from our past patients, he wanted to go through with the operation here at the Farjo Medical Centre.
+I was delighted when we received his email saying that after completing extensive research and receiving glowing reviews from our past patients, he wanted to go through with the operation here at the Farjo Medical Centre.

 We were, however, rather disturbed at his findings from some other treatment centres.
-After merely enquiring about their services, apparently a few clinics were quick to want to sign him up to get him into surgery as soon as possible, sometimes without even meeting him or even seeing photos of his hair loss!
+After merely enquiring about their services, apparently, a few clinics were quick to want to sign him up to get him into surgery as soon as possible, sometimes without even meeting him or even seeing photos of his hair loss!